auditOne/documentation/markdowns/Cosmos_ecosystem_research_report.md

 - If the staking ratio is higher than 67%, the inflation ratio will slowly decrease
 - If the staking ratio is lower than 67%, the inflation ratio will slowly increase

 Now how are they correlated?
-Staking rewards = inflation rate / staking ratio
+Staking rewards = inflation rate / staking ratio <br>
+*(Except for Osmosis, where a part of the inflation rate goes to LP rewards)*

 In summary, the staking ratio influences the staking rewards users receive for staking their tokens.